Cornutum/wordles/README.md

 Given a list of words, `wordles` will analyze the possible results and rank these words in order of preference.
 Each word is analyzed by comparing it to all of the other input words, assuming that the other word is the actual Wordle target.
 The resulting matching clues are then used to organize all of the input words into groups.
-Printed results show all of the matching groups, along with the variance in group size, which is used in the ranking.
+Printed results show all of the matching groups, along with statistics used to determine the rank of this guess word: the number of groups, the maximum group size, and the variance in group size.

 ## How does it work? ##